climaxjs/climax/README.md

 You can think Climax as the "Electron for CLI applications".
 And in fact it does even a bit more than that:

+- **CLI-based Development**<br>
-- **CLI-based Development:** We provide a CLI allowing you to generate (almost) everything.
+  We provide a CLI allowing you to generate (almost) everything.
 Fun fact: the Climax CLI utilizes Climax.
 We do eat our own :hamburger:.<br>
-- **Cross-Platform Build & Release:** Generate distribuable cross-platform builds in a matter of minutes with just a little bit of config.<br>
+- **Cross-Platform Build & Release**<br>
+  Generate distribuable cross-platform builds in a matter of minutes with just a little bit of config.<br>
+- **Auto-Update Feature**<br>
-- **Auto-Update Feature:** Adding auto-update capabilities to your CLI clients had never been that easy: it is already implemented to work with your CI.
-And it is obviously fully secured from the start.<br>
+  Adding auto-update capabilities to your CLI clients has never been that easy: it is already implemented to work with your CI.
+And it's obviously fully secured.<br>
+- **Conventions**<br>
-- **Conventions:** We provide a set of conventions regarding your CLI architecture in order to remove the pain of looking around for some.
+  We provide a set of conventions regarding your CLI architecture in order to remove the pain of looking around for some.

 ## Roadmap